SSF @ Museum of Boulder: Festival Premiere 2024

 Join Sans Souci for a night to remember as we return to The Museum of Boulder to celebrate the opening of our 21st season!

 You’ll enter like a star through a VIP red carpet photo area…it is a film festival, after all!
-Grab a local brew or glass of wine, and check out the virtual reality dance film and the film installations looping throughout the Museum before the screening for an intimate experience with select films.
+Grab a local brew or glass of wine, and check out the virtual reality dance films and the film installations looping throughout the Museum before the screening for an intimate experience with select films.
 Take a peek at the Museum’s open exhibits and delight in the magic of live dance performance on your way to pick up your pre-purchased burrito bowls on the rooftop patio.

 The main event will begin at 7:30pm as we embark on a screening of our new season’s top scoring dance films.
 As always, our selections are submitted from around the world and curated by a panel of professional dance filmmakers to bring you the most cutting edge work in the realm where dance and cinema collide.